juanpa097/AlgorithmsPrincetonAssigments/README.md

 # AlgorithmsPrincetonAssigments
-The assigments for the cursera course Algorithms I.
+The assigments for the cursera course Algorithms I. Every week will be a different assigment.